 You can host virtual pop-ups (otherwise known as sales) on your website, and you can still use influencers to drive visits.

 Annapolis, MD-based Here: A Pop Up Shop connected with local influencers like @Properhunt to increase awareness.
-She shared some of her top picks from their Turkish towel sale, making it easy for fans to know precisely which products to buy:
+She shared some of her top picks from their Turkish towel sale, making it easy for fans to know precisely which products to buy.
+Influencer-driven virtual pop-ups are highly effective for boosting sales online.

 20. Product tutorials